 This program focuses on food handling best practices, basic nutrition, label reading, and waste reduction.

-Community Food Program Basics: Info session food handling best practices, basic nutrition, label reading, and waste reduction.
-Session designed for community workers offering food and food security programming, and needing support on basic food practices.
+Community Food Program Basics: Info session on food handling best practices, basic nutrition, label reading, and waste reduction.
+Session is designed for community workers offering food and food security programming and needing support on basic food practices.
 Sessions are 2-3 hours in length including an information sharing and group discussion component.
 Designed for lead program facilitators, front line workers, and volunteers.

 Children & Youth Worker Food & Nutrition Workshop: To offer tangible tools for front-line workers that can be utilized in their day-to-day programming.
 This session is an opportunity for agencies to network and share experiences, and to spur a collective dialogue on instilling a culture of healthy eating in their communities.
 Sessions are 4-6 hours in length, including an information sharing component, a hands-on learning component, and group discussion.